inpsyde/multilingual-press/README.md

 ![MultilingualPress](assets/banner-1544x500.png)

 ## Description
-WARNING: MultilingualPress 2 is not compatible with Gutenberg.
-BEFORE you update your WordPress to version 5.0 please read our [MultilingualPress and WordPress 5.0 guide](https://multilingualpress.org/docs/multilingualpress-wordpress-5-0-gutenberg/).
+**WARNING: MultilingualPress 2 is not compatible with Gutenberg.
+BEFORE you update your WordPress to version 5.0 please read our [MultilingualPress and WordPress 5.0 guide](https://multilingualpress.org/docs/multilingualpress-wordpress-5-0-gutenberg/).**

+**Exciting news!
+MultilingualPress 3.0 is released and available for Pro users!
+Fully refactored, based on PHP 7, Gutenberg support, improved UI and much more.
+[Get 30% off from 23 to 26 Nov!](https://multilingualpress.org)**

 Run each language in a separate site, and connect the content in a lightweight user interface.
 Use a customizable widget to link to all sites.